 Adaptation to modern communication is the next leap in evolution

 We can and should learn how to use modern communication channels.
 Especially when you look at discussions on the Internet today, especially in social media, where all emotions are left out - and this can be positive or negative - you can see very clearly that this is still a long way for many people.

-However, I now believe that this learning step is slower to achieve than we imagine or wish for today and will vary greatly depending on the level of education and prior knowledge of the person concerned.
-For me, this adaptation of human beings to modern communication is therefore the next leap in evolution - and that cannot be achieved overnight.
+However, I now believe that this learning step can be achieved more slowly than we imagine or wish today and will vary greatly depending on the level of education and previous knowledge of the respective person.
+For me, this adaptation of people to modern communication is therefore the next evolutionary leap - and it cannot be achieved overnight.

 Medi Richness Theory: Which form of communication is worth more?

 Which form of communication is more "worth" - that on the Internet or that of two people sitting opposite each other?
 I am very clear for the latter.
 If that was only a vague feeling so far, I can now explain it with a scientific expression thanks to a reader comment:

 Media Richness Theory - in German “Media Richness Theory”.
 The more complex the issue, the more media should be used to transmit all of the content.
 The time difference between the two forms of communication should be as small as possible.

 The problem with video conferencing: important content is missing

 That is exactly the problem with modern communication media: Our communication partners simply capture content better, faster and more correctly when they are right in front of you - if only because you can use gestures and facial expressions to get immediate feedback and to provide missing information accordingly.